Glutexo/guides/providers/embedded_ansible.md

 You need docker.

-On a mac, you also need `docker-machine`:
+On a Mac, you also need `docker-machine`:

 ```
 brew install docker docker-machine